May 26, 1956: The Day Althea Gibson became the first black player to win a Grand Slam

 In 1951, at the Caribbean Championships in Jamaica, Gibson won her first international tournament, and in July she became the first black woman to play in Wimbledon, reaching the third round.

-On Saturday, the 26th of May 1956, Gibson defeated world no.1 Angela Mortimer for the first time in five encounters, 6-0 12-10 (the tie-break had not been introduced yet), and she became the first black athlete in tennis history to claim a Grand Slam tournament.
-African American champion MaliVai Washington, runner-up at Wimbledon forty years later, in 1996, summed up for ESPN the impact of this win:
+On Saturday May 26, 1956, Gibson defeated world No 1 Angela Mortimer for the first time in five encounters, 6-0, 12-10 (the tiebreak had not been introduced yet), and she became the first black athlete in tennis history to claim a Grand Slam tournament.
+African American champion MaliVai Washington, runner-up at Wimbledon 40 years later, in 1996, summed up for ESPN the impact of this win:

 “In every sport there are trailblazers we look to and say, ‘If it weren’t for this person, I might not be where I am today.’
 Everyone has said that about Arthur Ashe, but about a decade before Ashe was winning Grand Slam titles, Gibson had already won them – the first African-American to ever do so.